4 Essential Tools32 with --full-toolsBeta

 MCP Server

-One command.
+Two commands.
 No config files to edit.

 Terminal

-$ cargo install mentedb-mcp
+cargo install mentedb-mcp --features local

 The setup command auto-detects your OS, finds the config path, and writes the MCP server entry.
+Using npx mentedb-mcp@latest always runs the latest version — no manual updates needed.

 Why use the MCP server?